-As you look to make a laptop purchase for your son, we’ve created these requirements to help you purchase a quality device that will not only be able to perform all the tasks your son will need to complete, but will also last over time.
+As you look to make a laptop purchase for your son, we’ve created these guidelines to help you purchase a quality device that will not only be able to perform all the tasks your son will need to complete for school, but will also last over time.
 Please read through the FAQ, as we hope this will make your purchasing process easier.

-Please note that some of the devices you’ll see in the market are called “2 in 1,” as they can also function as tablets.
-While a traditional laptop is acceptable, the benefit to a “2 in 1” device is that it will allow your son to lay the device flat while writing and solving equations.
+Please note that some of the devices you’ll see in the market are called "2 in 1," as they can also function as tablets.
+While a traditional laptop with touch screen capabilities is acceptable, the benefit to a “2 in 1” device is that it will allow your son to lay the device flat while writing and solving equations.

 Our hope is that these devices will be able to last your son throughout his time at St. Xavier.
 Purchasing an extended warranty/insurance will help ensure that the device can last.

 Should you have any questions about purchasing a device, please contact Jim Schurrer at firstname.lastname@example.org.

 If you are interested in the financial aid process for devices, please contact the Admissions office.

 - Memory: 4GB minimum; 8GB recommended